Inshore fisheries management

 Recreational sea angling in Northern Ireland

-As part of the Department’s work in progressing an inshore fisheries strategy, the Agri-Food and Biosciences Institute (AFBI) launched an online survey seeking stakeholder opinion on recreational sea angling in Northern Ireland.
+As part of the Department’s work in progressing an inshore fisheries strategy, the Agri-Food and Biosciences Institute (AFBI) conducted an online survey seeking stakeholder opinion on recreational sea angling in Northern Ireland.

 The survey focused on the fishing habits of recreational sea anglers, the locations fished and species targeted.